universal-meaning-map/docs/readme.md

 - **Everything has an API endpoint**: Each `note` is behind a `mind`, and a `mind` is represented as a P2P node.
 This means that either by its `CID` or by its `IID`, and with the right access, a `note` can be reached.

 - **Interconnected life domains**.
 Currently our tooling for personal/professional/social stuff is separated.
 Mostly for privacy and legal concerns, but also because `information` is siloed in different systems.
-In `IPMM` Because we have full control of the privacy of `information` and we can create our our UI, we can work within a unified system.
 The compartamentalization of those domains prevents cross-pollination of abstractions.
+In `IPMM`, because we have full control of the privacy of `information` and we can create our own UI, we can work within a unified system.

-- **[Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) on asteroids**. `IPMM` can be understood as a hyper-generalization of Zettelkasten, where granularity and atomicity are maximized and all information is interconnected and placed in the right box.
+- **[Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) on asteroids**. `IPMM` can be understood as a hyper-generalization of Zettelkasten, where connectivity and atomicity of information is maximized.

 - **Brain-computer interface**.
 If [Semantic reconstruction of continuous language from non-invasive brain recordings](https://www.biorxiv.org/content/10.1101/2022.09.29.509744v1.full) becomes accessible, I'll rather map it to my own `meaning units` as oppose to an ambiguous mapping with common language.
 Doing so allows me to map it to explicit meaning or computations.